-When dealing with a big business the person you are dealing with may not have anything to do with the billing side of the company.
+When dealing with big business the person you are dealing with may not have anything to do with the billing side of the company.
 By sending your invoice to your client they may then, in turn, have to send it to the billing dept, so find out if you can send the invoice directly to that department yourself and eliminate a whole step between you getting your money.

 On time delivery

-By completing a project within the set time frame and showing your reliability your client will be more inclined to pay you on time.
+By completing a project within the set time frame and showing your reliability, your client will be more inclined to pay you on time.
 Think about it, if you miss deadlines and don’t do what you promise then isn’t the client going to feel the same way when it comes to paying you?

 Reputation is everything

-Protect and build your reputation for providing great service or products and doing phenomenal work within set time frames.
+Protect and build your reputation for providing excellent service or products and doing phenomenal work within set time frames.
 This will enable you to procure high caliber clients that are far more likely to pay their bills on time.

 Just as important as your reputation is the reputation of the businesses and people you are thinking of taking on as your clients.
 Check them out first, look on the BBB, ask around about whether they are known to pay on time and pay in full.
-If things show up that make them look a little shady then you may decide it’s not worth your time getting involved with them.
+If things show up that make them look a little shady, then you may decide it’s not worth your time getting involved with them.